EndPointCorp/end-point-blog/2012/03/02/handling-outside-events-with-jquery-and.html.md

 });
 ```

 With this in place, the outside events were properly captured and handled by the same Backbone view that managed the persistent cart.
-How's that for playing nice?
+How’s that for playing nice?